Challenge Structure

 - Detects challenges with an

-image/directory - Builds the Docker image (multi-arch:
+image/directory - Builds a multi-arch image (

-linux/amd64andlinux/arm64) - Pushes to GitHub Container Registry:
+linux/amd64,linux/arm64) - Pushes to

 containers: